Teenage Olympic sensation Eileen Gu wins gold. And crashes the Chinese internet - KESQ

 By Jessie Yeung and CNN’s Beijing Bureau

-Fans across China temporarily crashed the country’s leading social media platform on Tuesday, as tens of millions rushed online to celebrate teenage freeski sensation Eileen Gu winning her first gold medal at the Beijing Olympics.
+Eileen Gu fans temporarily crashed China’s leading social media platform on Tuesday, as tens of millions rushed online to celebrate the teenage freeski sensation winning her first gold medal of the Beijing Winter Olympics.

 She narrowly beat out France’s Tess Ledeux, who took silver with a score of 187.50.
 Switzerland’s Mathilde Gremaud won the bronze.